Self-Help Resource Centers (SHRC)

 - Custody, visitation, and child support

 While litigants are encouraged to have a lawyer represent them, financial limitations prevent many from securing counsel.
-The 24th Judicial District Court in Gretna established a space in their facility where those who are ineligible for free legal services but are unable to afford an attorney may find directions.
-Here, there are a court approved forms and volunteers to assist them with completing those forms.
-Importantly, volunteers do not give legal advice, but assist visitors by providing them with access to legal forms, information, and referrals.
+Both the 24th Judicial District Court (JDC) in Gretna and the Orleans Civil District Court (CDC) have facilities for volunteers to assist with the completion of court approved forms.
+Volunteers do not give legal advice, but assist visitors with access to legal forms, information, and referrals.

-If you would like more information on the 24th JDC Domestic Self-Help Resource Center, please call us at 504-581-4043.
+If you would like more information on our Self-Help Resource Centers, call us at 504-581-4043.
 Volunteers are needed!
 Please call today to learn more.

 Tuesday - 10:00 am – noon